 10 Reasons to Meet on the Gulf Coast Now

-The meetings and events industry associations response to the Gulf Oil Spill has been downright shameful.
+The meetings and events industry associations’ response to the Gulf Oil Spill has been downright shameful.
 After the AIG incident, they (we) all got together to “Keep America Meeting” and to rally to the defense of our industry.
 Everyone was coming out of the woodwork to protect and defend.
-What have I seen in response to our brothers in arms that have been suffering over the past 120 some odd days……not much.
+What have I seen in response to our brothers in arms who have been suffering over the past 120-some-odd days……not much.

 The Meetings and Events Industry Magazines have not been so kind either.
-A quick glance at the homepage of PlannerWire and the Meetings Industry RSS feeds, show only one story about the Gulf Coast.
+A quick glance at the Meeting’s Industry RSS feeds shows only one story about the Gulf Coast.

 1 – Rates.